The Mediation Process: How to Finalize Your Divorce

 The next step is to file your MSA with the court.
 You also need to be sure that you have completed the rest of the formalities required to finalize your divorce.
 The process for completing a divorce that goes through mediation is essentially the same as for any other uncontested divorce.
 For more information on the court process, you can consult this New Jersey Divorce Road Map.
 Attending divorce mediation allows you to skip most of the court process, but it does not take away the requirement of filing uncontested divorce papers.
 If you have not yet filed a divorce complaint and any other applicable paperwork, you can do that at the same time you submit your MSA to the court.

 In most cases, after the parties have filed their MSA and their uncontested divorce papers, the court holds a hearing to finalize the divorce.
 A judge reviews the MSA and asks a series of questions to ensure that the parties understand it and that there has been no fraud or coercion.
 In some counties, it is possible to complete the divorce without a court appearance.
 Your attorney will know if this is possible in your county.
 You can also call and check with the court clerk yourself.

 Even with the delays imposed by the pandemic, courts are moving quickly to finalize settled divorce cases.
 You can generally expect to have your final hearing or receive your final paperwork within about thirty days.
 Once you have your final judgment of divorce from the court, you really are done.
 Now you can start moving forward with your new life.
 Congratulations!

-If you have questions about any aspect of the mediation process, contact a family law mediator at Weinberger Mediation Center for a free consultation.
+If you have questions about any aspect of the mediation process, contact a family law mediator at Weinberger Mediation Center for an initial consultation.